johnlane/ghostbuster/usage.md

 The command-line arguments define an environment that is separate and in addition to any environments defined in an environment file.
-If there are insifficient command-line arguments to define an environment then an environment is not defined from the command-line.
+If there are insufficient command-line arguments to define an environment then an environment is not defined from the command-line.

 GhostBuster exits without action if no environments are defined.